 Well, about 15 years ago, trance was big in the Deep South.
 Parties were thrown in underground venues all along the South Peninsula.
 My first party was at an industrial warehouse in Fish Eagle Park in 1998, and that led me to other productions including Alien Safari’s infamous Grassy Patch parties, and the ‘Soetwater’ venue.

 In December of 1999, I went to my first Vortex.
 It was an island party – where the dance floor was on a man-made island surrounded by water.
 This was my first introduction to a large-scale production, with a full sound and lighting rig.
-I was 17 years old at the time, and like a kid in a candy store, I met people from all over the world who had traveled to South Africa for the Vortex/Etnica party in 2000.
+I was 17 years old at the time, and like a kid in a candy store, I met people from all over the world who had travelled to South Africa for the Vortex/Etnica party in 2000.
 I suddenly understood how big the scene was – much greater than what I thought just existed in my ‘backyard’.

 New Years 2000 was the next step – over 10 000 people, the majority of them foreigners.
 It was one of the most insane weeks of my life.
 Infected Mushroom, Tristan, Tim Schuldt, Koxbox and Hallucinogen, to name but a few.
 I was mind blown.
 The rain didn’t stop the dance floor – I was sold – hook, line and sinker.
 I bought my first trance album at that Millennium Party.
 It was Spirit Zone – Tales from the Forest.
 I have never looked back (or left or right) since then.